-(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)

-Course Ou Course Outcome: On successful completion of the course, the learner will be able to: CO# Cognitive Abilities Outcomes CO504.1 Remember Learn various concepts of entrepreneurship, SMALL AND MEDIUM ENTERPRISE (SME's) their legal framework etc. CO504.2 Understand Understand the financial support structure available for SME's, incentives & subsidies.
+CO# Cognitive Abilities Outcomes CO504.1 Remember Learn various concepts of entrepreneurship, SMALL AND MEDIUM ENTERPRISE (SME's) their legal framework etc. CO504.2 Understand Understand the financial support structure available for SME's, incentives & subsidies.
 CO504.3 Apply Learners will advance their skills in analyzing the main types of risk that SME's might face, will overcome the issues with deep knowledge of course.
 CO504.4 Analyse Understand and analyse the role of EDP's, Project Appraisal, concept of franchising etc.